nmirasch/rpmbuild-pipeline/docs/onboarding.md

    in a supported forge.
 [Here is example repository][example package].

 2. **Enable [GitHub Konflux application]** of your Konflux instance in your GitHub project.
+   Consult documentation of the Konflux instance or their administrators.

 3. **Create an Application/Component** in the Konflux UI of your Konflux instance for your package builds.